ReallySmallSoftware/cordova-plugin-firebaseui-auth/README.md

 ```

 # History
-## 1.-.0
+## 1.0.0
 - Major Android dependency update to 4.2.1
 - Breaking change around meaning of 'anonymous' configuration option
-- Add support for ANONYMOUS provider
+- Add support for ANONYMOUS provider (on Android)
+- Attempted to handle merging of anonymous users
+- Allowed iOS pods to use latest

 ## 0.0.10
 - Update JS Firebase dependencies